Published in The Royal Spaniels Magazine fall edition 2012.

 What I love most is that he respects me for who I am—a dog.
 He relates to me the way I understand, he listens when I speak, and he always tries to figure out what I’m saying even though I don’t speak his language.
 He makes learning fun and lets out funny noises now and then, humans call it laughing out loud!
 Oh sure, he’s not perfect, but I can tell he really loves me and I trust he’ll gently lead me along the path he calls “life.”
 Words don’t really do him justice, but if my tail were a paint brush, I’d swish it for joy, I’d use all the colors of the rainbow, and I’d call my painting: My Best Friend!

-Today he brought home this plaque and placed it by his bed.
+Today he brought home this plaque with a quote from an unknown author, and placed it by his bed.
 It seems we have a mutual admiration . . .

 . . . and they lived happily ever after.